rppicomidi/pico_usb_host_troubleshooting/README.md

 wires, and a Raspberry Pi Pico.
 When I do not need the packet sniffer, I can use all the pieces for something else.
 Here is a photo of my packet sniffer hardware:
 ![usb-packet-sniffer](https://github.com/rppicomidi/pico_usb_host_troubleshooting/assets/94197396/aa77cb6c-54bd-4c75-ab03-2c05a797ecdc)
+The harware pieces cost me well under $20 US, and I use them for projects other than USB packet sniffing.

+Other solutions include hacking into an old cable and soldering it to a connector, or wiring discrete USB breakout boards to a Pico board on a standard solderless breadboard.
+See the `README.md` files from the two software projects that follow for hardware photos.

+### usb-sniffer-lite
+The [usb-sniffer-lite](https://github.com/ataradov/usb-sniffer-lite) project is the simpler of the two software solutions that I found that use a Pico board.
+It is totally self-contained.
+You do not even have to install the `pico-sdk` to build it.
+It only relies on the GNU gcc toolchain.
+There is also a pre-built .uf2 file if you don't want to build it yourself.
+The firmware that runs on the Pico board has a serial port console UI.
+The documentation in the project's [README.md](https://github.com/ataradov/usb-sniffer-lite/blob/main/README.md) file is fairly complete.
+It is nice that this project requires no host computer software more complex than a UART terminal.
+It is also nice that this project supports both full-speed and low-speed USB.
+Finally, because the project does not need to move data off the board during capture, it can handle fairly fast full-speed USB transfers.

+This project is not without limitations.
+If you need to capture USB packets for a long time, you cannot do it.
+The capture buffer is limited to the memory size on the RP2040.
+You can get around this limitation somewhat by delaying the start of capture either manually or via an external hardware trigger signal.
+Also, the software does only minimal decode of the packets.
+It won't parse USB descriptors or data packets, for example.
+But for something quick and easy to use, it is good enough.

+### pico_usb_sniffer
+The [pico_usb_sniffer](https://github.com/tana/pico_usb_sniffer) project is a bit more involved to set up on the computer, but it is capable of longer captures because it sends captured packets to the computer in real-time.
+It stores data on the computer in `.pcap` file format that [Wireshark](https://www.wireshark.org/) can read.
+Since Wireshark has built-in USB packet parsers, it makes debugging the USB descriptors and data packets a bit easier than with usb-sniffer-lite.

+This project is also not without limitations.
+You need the `pico-sdk` installed to build the source, but a pre-compiled `.uf2` file is available if you want it.
+You also need to install python, the [pyserial](https://github.com/pyserial/pyserial) library, and the [SlipLib](https://github.com/rhjdjong/SlipLib) library on the capture host computer.
+USB capture starts when the python capture program in the `tools` directory starts.
+I had to end the capture by pressing CTRL+C.
+My USB MIDI Host test captured over 45 seconds of data to the PC, but it was fairly low data transfer rate.
+It is likely that this program would lose USB packets if the USB host ran as fast as possible.
+Finally, this sniffer is limited to full-speed USB only.
+Low-speed HID keyboards and other low-speed USB devices will not work.